radiantlogic-v8/documentation-new/documentation/sys-admin-guide/using-the-server-control-panel.md

 Enter keystore password: radiantlogic
 ```

-><span style="color:red">**IMPORTANT NOTE – The Root CA certificate and any intermediary signing certificates must be imported into rli.keystore.**
+>[!warning] The Root CA certificate and any intermediary signing certificates must be imported into rli.keystore.

 13. Next, you can generate a certificate signing request.
 The next few steps describe how to generate a request file that will be sent to the Microsoft CA so it can sign the private key that was generated in step 3 above.